 Your retainers fit your mouth so well because they are custom made just for you.
 This may lead you to almost forget you have them on and you may even leave it in while you’re eating.
 However, you should never wear your retainer while you eat due to the risk of trapped bacteria.
 It is ok to drink NON SUGAR fluids with retainers but best to remove if you are eating any type of food.
 Tiny particles of food can get lodged in crevices between the teeth and the gums easily, and the retainer can trap them in place.
 This allows harmful bacteria to cause serious tooth decay over time.
 The answer is simple, though: Simply remove your retainer prior to each meal or snack.
 And after the first two weeks, wearing the retainers between dinner and breakfast is usually close to 12 hours!
 Don’t forget to brush and floss your teeth before you put the retainer back in place!

 These are also good tips for cleaning your Invisalign trays!

 Your retainer should be kept clean because it’s almost always touching your teeth and gums.
 And it keeps it from smelling and tasting bad!
 Cleaning your retainer doesn’t need to be complicated: You can use a soft bristle toothbrush and some mild soap and water, and then rinse it off thoroughly.
-Your goal it to make sure all the saliva is removed so they will dry and be clean and fresh when you wear them next.
+Your goal is to make sure all the saliva is removed so they will dry and be clean and fresh when you wear them next.
 DO NOT use any bleach or alcohol solutions to clean retainers and try to avoid temperature extremes like boiling water, microwave or dishwasher.
-Also use caution with denture cleaners as they are specifically designed for dentures and some can cause damage to retainers.
-Here are some tips incase they need a little extra clean:
+Also, use caution with denture cleaners as they are specifically designed for dentures and some can cause damage to retainers.
+Here are some tips in case they need a little extra clean: